dyubicuoa/OpenRTM_aist_amqpcpp_interface/README.md

 The following assumes installation on each Linux distribution, Ubuntu or debian.

-### How to install when using OpenRTM-aist of ver.1.2.x
+### How to install when using OpenRTM-aist ver.1.2.x

 (1) For details on how to install OpenRTM-aist-C++, please refer to the official OpenRTM-aist website of the National Institute of Advanced Industrial Science and Technology (AIST).
 We omit it here.